-- b) The following peripherals can be run with the TOE preserving the security functionality: - all terminals and printers supported by the TOE - all storage devices and backup devices supported by the TOE (hard disks, CDROM drives, streamer drives, floppy disk drives) - all Ethernet and Token-Ring network adapters supported by the TOE - all printer devices supported by the TOE - c) Network connectors supported by the TOE (e.g. Ethernet, Token Ring, etc.) supporting TCP/IP services over the TCP/IP protocol stack.
+- a) The TOE is running on the following, LPAR enabled hardware platforms: - IBM pSeries Symmetric Multiprocessor (SMP) Systems, using Power5 CPUs (p5 520, p5 570, p5 595) - b) The following peripherals can be run with the TOE preserving the security functionality: - all terminals and printers supported by the TOE - all storage devices and backup devices supported by the TOE (hard disks, CD- and DVD-ROM drives, streamer drives, floppy disk drives)1 - note that the Erase Disk functionality supports SCSI hard disk drives only - all printer devices supported by the TOE - c) Network connectors supported by the TOE (e.g. Ethernet, Token Ring, etc.) supporting TCP/IP services over the TCP/IP protocol stack.